Controllability and Vector Potential: Pathologies

 Thus $\ker_\D(P_1) + \ker_\D(P_2) \subsetneq \ker_\D(P_2)$.
-In fact, it turns out that that $\ker_\D(P_1) + \ker_\D(P_2)$ is not the kernel of any differential operator (viz., Corollary 6.3 below).
+In fact, it turns out that that $\ker_\D(P_1) + \ker_\D(P_2)$ is not the kernel of any differential operator (viz., Corollary 7.3 below).

-In general there is an obstruction to a sum of two systems in $\F$ being a system, and this obstruction can be located in ${\ext}^1_ A (A^k /(P_1 + P_2 ), \F)$, which, for an injective $\F$, equals zero.
-Indeed, this is Lemma 3.2. \\
+In general there is an obstruction to a sum of two systems in $\F$ being a system, and this obstruction can be located in ${\ext}^1_ A (A^k /(P_1 + P_2 ), \F)$ (viz.
+Lemma 4.2), which, for an injective $\F$, equals zero. \\

-The sum of two systems, if a system, is the one obtained by connecting the two in `parallel'.
+The sum of two systems, if it be a system, is the one obtained by connecting the two in `parallel'.
 Their intersection is the system corresponding to a `series' connection.
-By Lemma 1.1(ii), the series connection of infinitely many systems is again a system (defined by the sum of the submodules defining these systems), and Lemma 3.2 states that the parallel connection of finitely many systems is a system, when the signal space is an injective $A$-module.
-However, the example below shows that the parallel connection of infinitely many systems need not be one, even when $\F$ is an injective cogenerator. \\
+By Lemma 2.1(ii), the series connection of infinitely many systems is again a system (defined by the sum of the submodules defining these systems), and Lemma 4.2 states that the parallel connection of finitely many systems is a system, when the signal space is an injective $A$-module.
+However, the example below shows that the parallel connection of infinitely many systems need not be one, even when $\F$ is an injective cogenerator.
+Example 6.4: Let $A=\C[{\dbydt}]$, and let $\F = \Cinf(\mathbb{R})$.
+Let $I$ be the principal ideal $({\dbydt})$, and let $P_i = I^i$, $i \geqslant 0$.
+Clearly, $\bigcap_{i \geqslant 0}P_i = 0$.
+It follows that $\ker_{\Cinf}(\bigcap_{i \geqslant 0}P_i) = \Cinf$.
+However, $\ker_{\Cinf}(P_i)$ equals the $\C$-vector space of polynomials of degree less than $i$, and hence the sum $\sum_{i \geqslant 0}\ker _{\Cinf}(P_i)$ equals the space of all polynomials, which is strictly contained in $\ker_{\Cinf}(\bigcap_{i \geqslant 0}P_i)$.
+It is clear that this infinite sum of systems is not a system at all.